Awards

 2019 Awardees

 The 2019 individual award went to David Ferguson, a beloved member of the SENCER community died suddenly in July.
 Dave Ferguson had been a leader and supporter of Science Education for New Civic Engagements and Responsibilities (SENCER) since it was first established by David Burns and Karen Oates at the Association of American Colleges and Universities in 2001.
 Dave was a distinguished Math educator, chair of Technology and Society and Associate Provost for Diversity and Inclusion at Stony Brook University.
-A national and state-wide leader in STEM education, Dave he left behind a legacy that will help pave the way for future generations of STEM students and underrepresented minorities.
+A national and state-wide leader in inclusive and socially grounded STEM education, Dave left behind a legacy that will help pave the way for future generations of all STEM students.

 The 2019 Team award went to Rider University Associate Professor Kathleen Browne Dr. Jessica Monaghan of the New Brunswick Public Schools and Missy Holzer of Chatham High School.
 This NJ based team was honored for their exceptional leadership in advancing SENCER strategies through faculty and curriculum development support for K-12 educators.
 Their work linking SENCER learning outcomes to NGSS goals, and helping teachers use civic issues to improve learning, has expanded SENCER’s impact in pre-college education.